Diwaaakar/Rocket-chat-/README.md

 Enter your domain name and select "Public Hosted Zone" as type, then click on "Create" Select your newly created zone and click on "Create Record Set" Domain name - guptacottage.com
-# for getting an SSH
+# for getting an SSH or skip this step directly go to secure shell
 ssh -i "rocketchat.pem" ubuntu@ec2-52-41-91-26.us-west-2.compute.amazonaws.com
 # Install certbot using apt:
  sudo apt update